allegory-software/allegory-sdk/WHY-WEB-SUCKS.md

 ## No global z-index

-Popups, i.e. things that should pe painted above everything else but should otherwise be anchored to a specific part of the layout, are impossible on this platform.
+Popups, i.e. things that should be painted above everything else but should otherwise be anchored to a specific part of the layout, are impossible on this platform.
 Combine that with the "implicit stacking context" genius idea (which is probably an abstraction leak of the underlying graphics implementation,